 \subsection{SAM file format requirements}

-Input to ABRIDGE, and also to the other programs, need to be provided in SAM format.
+ABRIDGE, and other compression software, accepts input in SAM format.
 The file must be sorted by position and should have a proper SAM header.
 In addition, each alignment must have three tags - NH, MD, XS.
+NH tag stores the number of times the read has been mapped which assists ABRIDGE to distinguish between uniquely mapped and multi mapped reads.
+MD tag contains information about mismatched bases and deletions which are used to generate a field in the compressed file.
+XS tag stores information about the strand to which the read was aligned.

 \subsection{ABRIDGE achieves the best lossless compression}

 The main goals of ABRIDGE are two-fold- (1) achieve a high level of lossless compression, and (2) provide users with different modes of compression.
 Lossless compression is achieved by preserving only non-redundant information from the SAM alignment file.
 Alignment files in SAM format were provided as input to the compression software.
-ABRIDGE performs the best compression owing to the usage of zpaq compressor (\textbf{Table \ref{abridge_DifferentSettingsCompression}}).
+ABRIDGE performs the best compression owing to the usage of zpaq compressor (\textbf{Table \ref{abridge_DifferentSettingsCompression}}) achieving a compression over 16% compared to SAMCOMP.
 For single-ended reads, ABRIDGE discards the read names for uniquely mapped reads.
 But for paired-end reads, ABRIDGE needs to store the read names of both the pairs to enable associating the reads with the same fragment during decompression.
-This causes a slightly reduced compression for ABRIDGE (with 7z) (\textbf{Figure \ref{abridge_CompressionRatioComparisonMF}}).
+This causes a slightly reduced compression for ABRIDGE (with 7z) (\textbf{Figure \ref{abridge_CompressionRatioComparisonMF}}) but still manages to compress better with zpaq.
 CSAM generates a file which is larger than the CRAM file itself.
-SAMCOMP attains the second best compression for paired-end reads and third best for single-end reads.
+SAMCOMP attains the second-best compression for paired-end reads and third best for single-end reads.
 GENOZIP and DEEZ exhibit average performance in terms of ratio of compression.

 \subsection{Lossy compression}

 ABRIDGE offers users with different options of compression as outlined in \textbf{Table \ref{abridge_ParameterSettingST}}.
 Instead of blindly compressing quality scores, ABRIDGE offers users an option to modify quality scores of those nucleotide bases that perfectly match with the reference.
 This allows the user to retain the exact quality score of mismatched bases and insertions useful for downstream analysis.
 With parameter setting number 2, ABRIDGE converts the quality score of matched bases to facilitate vertical run-length encoding leading to higher compression resulting in lower file size (\textbf{Supplementary Table \ref{abridge_ComparisonAmongCompressorsSizeST}}).
 This improvement is further illustrated in \textbf{Supplementary Figure \ref{abridge_pie_chart}} where the space requirement for storing quality scores greatly reduces from parameter setting 1 to parameter setting 2.
 The next set of parameters discards all quality scores except for the non-matched bases.
-The complete discard of quality scores leads to a further reduction in space requirement.
+The complete discard of quality scores leads to a further reduction in space requirement since the quality scores can now be accommodated in the iCIGAR eliminating the need for another file.
 The fourth parameter setting all removes quality scores, soft-clips, and mismatched bases.
 Since these did not occupy too much space, their removal did not reduce space significantly.
 In the final parameter setting, only the position of the mapped reads is preserved leading to the smallest file size.
 As expected, ZPAQ produces the best compression followed by 7z (\textbf{Supplementary Table \ref{abridge_ComparisonAmongCompressorsSizeST}}).

 Other software also offers the provision of lossy compression.
 Both DEEZ and GENOZIP were executed with different parameter settings of lossy compression.
 ABRIDGE lossy compression, with approximated quality scores (parameter setting 2), was able to produce a better compression than all other software operating in lossy mode (\textbf{Table \ref{abridge_DifferentSettingsCompression}}).